simplejson/simplejson/index.rst

    +-------------------+---------------+
    | None              | null          |
    +-------------------+---------------+

+   .. versionchanged:: 2.2.0
+      Changed *namedtuple* encoding from JSON array to object.

    To extend this to recognize other objects, subclass and implement a :meth:`default` method with another method that returns a serializable object